Luc Albrecht

 Strategic consulting that refines your organisation’s decision-making processes.
 Together, we design systems that reduce cognitive pitfalls, create clarity and drive sustainable success.

-These interventions lead to quicker decisions, reduced rework and stronger strategic coherence across teams.
+These interventions lead to quicker decisions, reduced rework, more psychological safety and stronger strategic coherence across teams.

 Keynotes